 Since the number of policemen in an area is limited, people can volunteer to keep watch of the neighborhood at night.
 Studies have shown that communities with neighborhood watches have considerably lower incidents of breaking and entering compared to places where nobody patrols the streets at night.

 Members of the community can do their research, approach the police, and inquire about tasks in which the police need help.
 They can also hold meetings of their own to discuss ways of making their streets safer for everyone.

-Captain Martin Lloyd Sanders, Ph.D., is a scientist officer in the Commissioned Corps of the U.S. Public Health Service.
-He has more than 12 years of service in the field of epidemiology and occupational safety and health, with extensive experience in biological defense activities and infectious disease outbreak investigation.
-Visit this page for more information on Capt.
-Sanders.
+Captain Martin Lloyd Sanders, Ph.D., is an officer in the Commissioned Corps of the U.S. Public Health Service.
+He also has years of training and experience in the fields of biological safety, field medical operations, biosecurity, occupational safety and health, infectious disease epidemiology, environmental health services, and occupational health and wellness.
+For similar articles, visit this blog.